Yovach/craftium/README.md

 To update your server, you must run this command :

-``deno run --allow-net --allow-write --allow-read https://raw.githubusercontent.com/Yovach/craftium/master/mod.ts --update``
+``deno run -A https://raw.githubusercontent.com/Yovach/craftium/master/mod.ts --update``

 ## Note